Sep 292016

 Back in New York, Eshleman taught at the American Language Institute at New York University and began to publish a series of books under the Caterpillar Books imprint.
 He was an active participant in the anti-war movement and was jailed briefly as an organizer of the “Angry Arts” protest group.

-On New Year’s Eve 1968 Eshleman met Caryl Reiter, who was to become his second wife.
+On New Year’s Eve 1968 Eshleman met Caryl Reiter, who became his second wife.
 When he was appointed to the faculty of the School of Critical Studies at the California Institute of the Arts in Valencia, the couple left New York for California.
 During a year in France (1973-1974), Eshleman taught courses in American poetry at the American College in Paris and the couple first visited the Paleolithic painted caves of the Dordogne region.
 This was the start of a prolonged interest in investigating the imagination and imagery of the Paleolithic painters.
 Eshleman’s major work on this topic was published in 2003 as Juniper Fuse: Upper Paleolithic Imagination and the Construction of the Underworld.

 For the latter part of the 1970s and early 1980s, the Eshlemans lived in Los Angeles, with the poet working for the Extension Program of the University of California at Los Angeles, the California Institute of Technology in Pasadena, and a visiting lecturer at campuses in San Diego, Riverside, Los Angeles, and Santa Barbara.
 From 1986 to his retirement from academic life in 2003, Eshleman was Professor of English at Eastern Michigan University in Ypsilanti, Michigan.